-The effective date of the amendment is for years beginning on or after 01 April 2018.
+The effective date of the standard is for years beginning on or after 01 April 2019.

-The entity does not envisage the adoption of the amendment until such time as it becomes applicable to the entity's operations.
+The entity does not envisage the adoption of the standard until such time as it becomes applicable to the entity's operations.

 It is unlikely that the amendment will have a material impact on the entity's financial statements.